IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/05_metadata-variable-attributes.md

 |          | `PadValue`  |            `0.0`, `0.0`  | `"0000-01-01T00:00:00.000000000000"` |

 ### FORMAT
-(*Required for all variables not using `FORM_PTR`*.)
+(*Required for all variables not using `FORM_PTR`*, except for predefined time data types.)
 Is the output format used when extracting data values out to a file or screen (e.g., using CDFlist utility of CDF Library).
 The magnitude and the number of significant figures needed should be carefully considered.
 A good check is to consider it with respect to the values of `VALIDMIN` and `VALIDMAX` attributes.
 The output should be in Fortran format, i.e., `"I10"` for an integer or `"F10.3"` for a floating-point data type.

 ### FORM_PTR
 (*Required for dimensional variables not using `FORMAT`*.) `FORM_PTR` is used instead of `FORMAT` when one format string is not sufficient for a dimensional variable.
 Its value is the name of a variable (in the same dataset) of the same dimensionality as the original variable, which stores the character strings representing the desired output formats for the original variable.